Indian locomotive class WDS-3

-The class WDS-3 was a diesel-electric locomotive used by Indian Railways for shunting and doing departmental works.
-The model name stands for broad gauge (W), Diesel (D), Shunting (S) 3rd generation (3).
+The class WDS-3 was a diesel-hydraulic locomotive used by Indian Railways for shunting and doing departmental work.
+The model name stands for broad gauge (W), diesel (D), shunting (S) 3rd generation (3).
 The WDS-3 is used mostly in the Northern Railway Zone (NR).
-All these locomotives were withdrawn by the late 1990s.
+All these locomotives were withdrawn and scrapped by the late 1990s.

 History

-The history of WDS-3 class starts in the early 1960s with the aim of the Indian Railways to address the growing requirement for a shunting locomotive.
-These locomotives was designed by Mak to specification set by RDSO.
+The history of WDS-3 class starts in the early 1960s with the aim of the Indian Railways to address the growing requirement for a new shunting locomotive class.
+These locomotives were designed by Maschinenbau Kiel (MaK) to the specifications set by the Research Design and Standards Organisation (RDSO).
 Many aspects of this locomotive were taken from the DB Class V 60.